City pride captured with Illuminated dome and pillars

 Since its opening in 1929, the magnificent Nottingham Council House has been the heart of the city and a source of pride for the people of Nottingham.
-Its 200 ft (61 m) high dome dominates the city skyline, and its clock tower bell can be heard for miles around.
+Its 61 m (200 ft) high dome dominates the city skyline, and its clock tower bell can be heard for miles around.
 The Council House serves as the hub for Nottingham's local politics; both elected councilors and general citizens gather within its grand walls to conduct business.
 The building is also used as a setting to receive and entertain visiting members of the Royal Family and public officials.

 The metal halide floodlights previously illuminating the building's exterior consumed a great deal of energy and required frequent maintenance.
 In addition, temporary lighting had to be rented and installed to create light shows at Christmastime and for other special occasions, incurring additional costs.

 The Council House needed a cost-effective lighting system that could produce color-changing shows and effects, eliminating the need for temporary lighting.
-The Philips Color Kinetics lighting system replaced the metal halide floodlights with energy-efficient LED fixtures, dramatically reducing labor and maintenance costs.
+The Color Kinetics lighting system replaced the metal halide floodlights with energy-efficient LED luminaires, dramatically reducing labor and maintenance costs.

 The new lighting system uses only 1 kW of power per year, as opposed to the 11.5 kW consumed by the previous system.
 The energy savings amount to approximately £2,500 per year, with additional savings on maintenance costs and temporary lighting.
 With the new LED lighting system in place, the Nottingham Council House won a Lighting Industry Federation Award.